California's 9th State Assembly district

 California's 9th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Jim Cooper of Elk Grove.
+It is currently represented by Republican Heath Flora of Ripon.

 District profile

-The district contains a third of the city of Sacramento and its southern suburbs.
-The district also extends southward towards Stockton, encompassing the main corridor between the two cities.
+After the 2021 redistricting, the 9th district contains part of the city of Sacramento and its southern suburbs.
+The district also extends southward through Stockton, and down into Stanislaus County, including parts of Amador County and Calaveras County.